 Disclosure – Non-Independent Marketing Communication

-This is a non-independent marketing communication commissioned by Invesco Income Growth.
+This is a non-independent marketing communication commissioned by Invesco Select: UK Equity.
 The report has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is not subject to any prohibition on the dealing ahead of the dissemination of investment research.

 Invesco Income Growth (IVI) is a cautiously-managed portfolio of UK equities, which aims to produce above inflation dividend growth but also capital growth in excess of the FTSE All Share.

 The manager, Ciaran Mallon, focuses on fundamental company research, and looks to invest in companies with a strong record of capital allocation and concern for minority shareholders’ interests.
 Ciaran has a slight value bias to his fundamentally driven bottom-up stock picking and sits in the well-resourced and highly-rated UK equities team based in Henley with whom he shares ideas.

 Despite the difficult environment 2018 brought for equities, mainly due to threats of a trade war, rising interest rates in the US, and the continuous uncertainty surrounding Brexit, the trust performed strongly relative to peers.
 IVI outperformed both the UK Global Equity Income sector and the IA UK Equity Income sector, whilst staying in line with the FTSE All Share.
 This turnaround of performance has continued into 2019, and since the start of the year the trust has delivered 6.4% NAV returns, outperforming the peer group (6.1%), the OE peer group (4.4%) and only marginally less than the benchmark (7.2%).